Patient & Caregiver Resources/Guides

 The Eldercare Locator is a public service of the Administration on Aging, U.S. Department of Health and Human Services.
 It is a nationwide service that connects older Americans and their caregivers with information on senior services.

-The FCA was the first community-based nonprofit organization in the country to address the needs of families and friends providing long-term care for loved ones at home.
+The Family Caregiver Alliance was the first community-based nonprofit organization in the country to address the needs of families and friends providing long-term care for loved ones at home.
 It strives to illuminate the caregivers’ daily challenges to better the lives of caregivers nationally, provide them the assistance they need and deserve, and champion their cause through education, services, research and advocacy.

 The Lewy Body Dementia Association (LBDA) is a 501(c)(3) nonprofit organization dedicated to raising awareness of the Lewy body dementias (LBD), supporting people with LBD, their families and caregivers and promoting scientific advances.
 The Association’s purposes are charitable, educational, and scientific.